Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The first Monday of 2026 provides an opportunity to look ahead to upcoming sporting events.
-The College Football Playoff semifinals take place on Thursday and Friday, thus providing lots of wagering opportunities across the best DFS apps.
-But that's not all, as the NFL Wild Card contests take place on Saturday, Sunday and Monday.
-So, now is the perfect time to hop on the latest Betr Picks promo code CBSSPORTS, in which you can make both NFL player props and college football predictions, or a combination of both.
+Tuesday marks just two days until the College Football Playoff semifinals start, with one game on Thursday and another on Friday.
+Making college football picks can be done at your choice of the best DFS apps, including Betr Picks.
+However, one isn't limited to just college football predictions as you could also make NFL player prop bets for the upcoming postseason action, which starts on Saturday.
+The latest Betr Picks promo code CBSSPORTS is offering a special to further incentivize you to make football bets for either college or the pros.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.